cs1302uga/cs1302-urgency-queue/README.md

 easily.
 Some of the items in this checklist may not make sense until you have read the entire project description, including the [API Documentation](https://cs1302uga.github.io/cs1302-urgency-queue/cs1302uga.gen/cs1302/gen/UrgencyQueue.html).
-These steps are suggesions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.
+These steps are suggestions and, therefore, do not constitute an exhaustive list of steps that you may need to take to complete the project.

 1. Preparation (Suggested Deadline: Saturday, October 21st.
 12 days before the deadline):